I interview the founder and director of the Be Bear Aware Campaign.

 Another common mistake is thinking that when a bear turns its back, it doesn’t care or mind that you are in close proximity.

-“They’re misreading the bear…there is never a situation like that,” he says.
+“They’re misreading the bear…there is never a situation like that,” he says, explaining that there's never a situation that a bear doesn't monitor you as a threat.

 There are other signs to look for, too: swaying head gestures; clacking teeth; “woofing” sounds; stomping the ground; fur standing up on back; and ears laying back.